 The DBCT access regime

-The QCA must assess an application against the access criteria in section 76 of the QCA Act, which are as follows:
+The QCA must assess an application against the access criteria in section 76 of the QCA Act, which are that:

 The QCA must recommend that a service be declared by the Minister if it is satisfied about all of the access criteria for the service.

 The Treasurer is responsible for administering the QCA Act.

 |25 March 2022

 |Handbook – applying for declaration or revocation of services under Part 5 of the QCA Act